jonathanventura/jonathanventura.github.io/_pages/lab.md

 You can choose whatever you want for the tag.

-To start Docker:
+Docker normally runs as root which is dangerous.
+However, with this command you can run Docker as your user rather than root:

-    docker run -u $(id -u):$(id -g) --rm --gpus device=<gpu> -it -v /data:/data -v /data2:/data2 -v /data3:/data3 -e USER=$USER -e HOME=/data/$USER -w $PWD <tag> bash
+    docker run -u $(id -u):$(id -g) --rm --gpus device=<gpu number> -it -v /code:/code -v /data:/data -v /data2:/data2 -e USER=$USER -e HOME=/code/$USER -w $PWD <tag> bash

-Set <gpu> to the GPU number that you want to use (0,1,2, or 3).
-You can use

-    nvidia-smi

-to check GPU availability.

-### tmux ###

-You should run your sessions inside of “tmux” to avoid SSH timeout and be able to return to sessions after disconnecting.
-Start a session with "tmux", use ctl-b ctl-d to leave tmux and “tmux attach” to get back into it.
-You can finds lots other [keyboard commands for tmux](https://gist.github.com/MohamedAlaa/2961058).

-### Uploading and downloading files ###

-I like to use [Cyberduck](https://cyberduck.io/) to connect to the server via SFTP and download or upload files.